USB4: The Complete Guide [2025]

 USB4 offers greater resolution support for external monitors – up to 8K at 60Hz on the most high-end devices.
 USB 3 can, at best, offer 4K support.
 More typically USB4 may offer 4K and 5K monitor support, but the higher resolution will certainly be possible on some devices.

 USB4 will also raise the minimum port power for accessories to 7.5W, from 4.5W on USB 3.
 That will mean faster charging of compatible USB4 devices in general, although like USB 3.2, there will also be the option of up to 100W charging with USB Power Delivery, so some devices will charge far faster than others.
+Devices must be supported to meet these operational benchmarks.

 Is USB4 Worth it?